 To lead a team capable of working at its best, managers need to understand how to lead and organize a team effectively especially in the business industry.
 I had the opportunity to develop these skills when joining the INCEPTION business competition, where we were tasked to solve a business case as a travel agency.
-In our group of three, I organized meeting schedules, coordinated with and delegated tasks to the team, and I had to understand them individually by talking to them to understand their timetables and when they would be most efficient, either at night or morning.
-They were very hardworking but it was mostly a problem with our meeting time as all of us had a business schedule.
-As the team leader, I had to learn how to work with different types of people and address them effectively.
+In our group of three, I organized meeting schedules, coordinated with and delegated tasks to the team, and I had to do a personal approach to understand their timetables and when they would be most efficient, either at night or morning.
+They were very hardworking, but we had a problem scheduling our meeting time as all of us had a busy schedule.
+As the team leader, I learned how to work with different types of people and address them effectively.
 We produced the best possible outcome by understanding how they would work most effectively with their skillset.
 I learned that being a leader takes understanding and hard work toward understanding your team and work efficiency.
-All these things I learned are also practical skills needed in business management.[CS5]

-Business Management is about leading other individuals and creating a joint account to develop ideas and create an efficient workflow.
-The business world is constantly increasing; therefore, I would love to grow.
-I want to cultivate a business—specifically, a restaurant, where skills learned in business management, like managing people and problem-solving skills, would be needed and applied.
-I would love a French café selling pastries like croissants and macaroons and drinks like matcha lattes.
-It would be closer to a traditional café with the pastries yet still be quite relaxed.
-The skills I would learn from this degree would provide me with the required expertise to gain experience and eventually grow my own business.
+I would love to cultivate a restaurant business: a traditional French café selling pastries like croissants and macarons and drinks like matcha lattes.
+Here, business management skills like managing people and problem-solving would be needed.
+The skills I will learn from this degree would provide me with the required expertise to gain experience and eventually grow my own business.
+The business world is constantly increasing; therefore, I would love to grow with it.

+Hi Madeline:

+I think you’re very clear and precise in what you want to pursue, which is a great starting point!
+I’m positive that your wealth of experiences and skills are extremely valuable to your university and career aspirations.
+Structurally, I think you’ve clearly outlined what you want to talk about specifically in each paragraph.
+I would suggest re-reading each paragraph and making sure that you deliver each sentence as concisely as possible.
+I understand you want to emphasize certain points to make sure the reader receives your message – especially regarding how each experience and skill you learned connects to your chosen major.
+However, some parts get repetitive and adds to unnecessary word count.

+With respect to the flow of your personal statement, it’s also important to pay attention to the transitions between paragraphs and sentences to ease the flow.

+All the best!